alonsobsd/bhyvemgr/README.md

 ```sh
 domain 10.0.0.1
 ```
-#### sudo / doas configuration
+### sudo / doas configuration

 bhyve needs root privileges on FreeBSD.
 For these tasks, bhyvemgr use sudo or doas for mitigate some security issues.
 The laziest way to configurate sudo or doas is the following:

-For sudo if your user is part of wheel group
+For sudo if your user is part of wheel group.
+Also, an user can be defined there instead of wheel group (replace %wheel by acm for example).
 ```sh
 %wheel ALL=(ALL:ALL) NOPASSWD: ALL
 ```
-For doas if your user is part of wheel group
+For doas if your user is part of wheel group.
+Also, an user can be defined there instead of wheel group (replace :wheel by acm for example).
 ```sh
 permit nopass :wheel
 ```
-Otherwise, if it panics you use the following
+Otherwise, if you panic, use the following

 For sudo if your user is part of wheel group
 ```sh